Skip to main content

 Irwin R. Kramer

 Mr. Kramer was named to the Maryland Public Broadcasting Commission in late 2016.
-He is managing partner in the law firm Kramer & Connolly in Reisterstown (MD).
+He is managing partner in the law firm Kramer & Connolly in Reisterstown.
 Mr. Kramer is a former law professor and continues to publish and lecture nationally on trial advocacy and legal ethics.

 Commissioner Kramer founded the Legal Television Network, where he produced features designed to enhance public access to legal information.
-He has hosted legal programs on C-SPAN, has served as a legal analyst for The Baltimore Sun, and appeared regularly as a legal analyst for Sinclair Broadcast Group and its Baltimore flagship stations.
+He has hosted legal programs on C-SPAN, has served as a legal analyst for the Baltimore Sun, and appeared regularly as a legal analyst for Sinclair Broadcast Group and its Baltimore flagship stations.
 Mr. Kramer is a member of the Maryland State Bar Association, the Bar Association of the District of Columbia, and bars of several federal courts, including the Supreme Court of the United States.
-He earned his undergraduate degree from Towson University, and Juris Doctor degree from University of Maryland School of Law.
-Kramer also earned a Master of Laws degree from Columbia University School of Law and served as vice president of Columbia Law School Alumni Association of Washington, D.C.
+He earned his undergraduate degree from Towson University and juris doctor degree from University of Maryland School of Law.
+Mr. Kramer also earned a Master of Laws degree from Columbia University School of Law and served as vice president of Columbia Law School Alumni Association of Washington, D.C.

 Elizabeth E. Suarez